 Make America Great Again included remarks by Donald J. Trump and performances by Toby Keith, Jon Voight, The Piano Guys, Lee Greenwood, RaviDrums, 3 Doors Down, and The Frontmen of Country.
 The concert will also feature military bands and conclude with a fireworks display.

 Inaugural Swearing-in Ceremony and the Inaugural Address

-The President of the United States was sworn in and officially took the office on Inauguration Day.
-After a morning worship service, the oath of office is administered on the steps of the United States Capitol in Washington, DC.
-The Vice President takes the oath of office at the same ceremony as the President.
-Following the swearing-in ceremony, the President will give his inaugural address, setting out his vision for America and goals for the nation.
-Confirmed performers include the Radio City Rockettes, Mormon Tabernacle Choir, and singer Jackie Evancho of "America's Got Talent.
+The President of the United States was sworn in and officially took office on January 20, 2017.
+After a morning worship service, the oath of office was administered on the steps of the United States Capitol in Washington, DC.
+The Vice President took the oath of office at the same ceremony as the President.
+Following the swearing-in ceremony, the President gave his inaugural address, setting out his vision for America and goals for the nation.
+Performers included the Radio City Rockettes, Mormon Tabernacle Choir, and singer Jackie Evancho of "America's Got Talent.

 03 of 08

 The Presidential Inaugural Parade followed the Swearing-in Ceremony.
 It was coordinated by the Armed Forces Inaugural Committee (AFIC) which includes members from all branches of the armed forces of the United States.
 Since 1789, the U.S. armed forces have participated in this important American tradition honoring our commander in chief.
 During the 10-day inaugural period from January 15 to January 24, 2017, armed forces personnel provided ceremonial support with musical units, marching bands, color guards, salute batteries and honor cordons.
 Read more about the Inaugural Parade.